vijay-shankaranand/tp/docs/UserGuide.md

 # JobFestGo User Guide

-JobFestGo is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It is an address book meant to assist you as job festival event planners in cold-calling various personnel (e.g. vendors, customers).
-This removes the hassle of having to shuffle through your contact list based on names that you might not remember.
+JobFestGo is a **desktop app for managing contacts and tasks, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is an task management tool meant to assist you as job festival event planners in cold-calling various personnel (e.g. vendors, customers) and other event-related tasks.
+This removes the hassle of having to shuffle through your contact list based on names that you might not remember and organise your tasks neatly.

 <!-- * Table of Contents -->
 <page-nav-print />